xopxop/homegit/roger-skyline-1/README.md

 or \<IPaddress\>:\<port_number\>
 ex: 10.12.1.110:80 (http) or 10.12.1.110:443 (https)
 ### Deployment Part
-This is the the deployment purposer, in this repository includes this file and all the files needed during the configuration which are stored in the `files` folder
+In this repository includes this file (the instruction) and all the files needed during the configuration which are stored in the `files` folder